Software Architecture and Design — Order, Complexity, and Chaos

 The ideas we present here, as with every other one on this website, are not intended as recipes; they are not rules for building sound architecture.

-As Dave Snowden most elegantly put it, a recipe user can never work out what needs to be done if some recipe ingredients are unavailable.
+As Dave Snowden most elegantly put it, a recipe user can never work out what must be done if some ingredients are unavailable.
 On the other hand, a chef can prepare a great dish with any set of ingredients.